patverga/plant_jones/README.md

 Sentiment Analysis
 ----
-    We base our sentiment analyis model on ['Mohammad, Saif M., Svetlana Kiritchenko, and Xiaodan Zhu.
-"NRC-Canada: Building the state-of-the-art in sentiment analysis of tweets." arXiv preprint arXiv:1308.6242 (2013).'](http://www.umiacs.umd.edu/~saif/WebPages/Abstracts/NRC-SentimentAnalysis.htm).
+We base our sentiment analyis model on ["Mohammad, Saif M., Svetlana Kiritchenko, and Xiaodan Zhu.
+"NRC-Canada: Building the state-of-the-art in sentiment analysis of tweets." arXiv preprint arXiv:1308.6242 (2013)."](http://www.umiacs.umd.edu/~saif/WebPages/Abstracts/NRC-SentimentAnalysis.htm).

 We use the most discriminative subset of the features from the original paper, word and char ngrams and lexicon dictionaries.
 Following the original, we train an SVM model.
 This is all done in [scikit-learn](http://scikit-learn.org/stable/) with a little help from [nltk](http://www.nltk.org/).
 The training data was taken from [SemEval 2013 workshop Task 2-B](http://www.cs.york.ac.uk/semeval-2013/task2/index.php?id=data).